-OX2 HAVE ENTERED POLAND WITH THEIR INVESTMENTS WITH A BANG.
+OX2 ENTERED POLAND WITH THEIR INVESTMENTS WITH A BANG.
 IMPLEMENTING THE ŻARY PROJECT HAS BEEN A MILESTONE.
-WHAT NEXT STEPS CAN WE EXPECT FROM OX2 HERE IN POLAND?
+WHAT STEPS CAN WE EXPECT NEXT FROM OX2 HERE IN POLAND?

 WHAT DO YOU THINK ABOUT THE PROJECT IMPLEMENTATION PROCESS IN POLAND IN COMPARISON TO OTHER COUNTRIES?
 ARE THERE ANY OBSTACLES FOR INVESTMENTS BY THE VISTULA RIVER?
 IF YES, WHAT KIND OF DIFFICULTIES ARE THESE?

 Let me use a comparison to the Scandinavian countries, where our company originates from.
-In Poland, we cannot currently install the most efficient turbines due to regulatory restrictions.This makes it impossible to generate energy at a low cost as in the Scandinavian countries, even though we optimize it as much as possible, up to the maximum.
-When comparing our investment models in Poland and Scandinavia,we see that energy generation costs in our country are higher due to using smaller turbines.
+In Poland, we cannot currently install the most efficient turbines due to regulatory restrictions.This makes it impossible to generate energy at a low cost as in the Scandinavian countries, even though we optimize it as much as possible, to the maximum.
+When comparing our investment models in Poland and Scandinavian countries, we see that energy generation costs in our country are higher due to using smaller turbines.
 Cost of RES energy is lower that when using fossil fuels, but using the most modern turbines would decrease the wind energy generation cost in Poland by 15–20 percent.
-This is how much we could gain using the available 4–5 MW turbine technologies.
-However, we believe that very much needed legislative changes will be introduced soon,resulting in reduced energy costs, as well as a positive environmental impact and reduction of greenhouse gas emissions.
+This is how much we could gain using the available 4–5 MW turbine technologie.
+However, we believe that very much needed legislative changes will be introduced soon, resulting in reduced energy costs, as well as a positive environmental impact and reduction of greenhouse gas emissions.

 IS THE POLISH GEOGRAPHY FAVORABLE FOR BUILDING WIND FARMS?
 WHICH POLISH REGIONS ARE SPECIFICALLY PREDESTINED FOR THIS?